 Meet the Florida Manatee! is a PowerPoint slide show prepared by Save the Manatee Club.
 Educators can receive the free slide show (1 MB file).
-Just send an e-mail to email@example.com and request a copy.
-To view online, click on Meet the Florida Manatee!
-(Internet Explorer version).
-Click here for all other browsers
+Just send an e-mail to firstname.lastname@example.org and request a copy.
+To view an online version, click on this link.

 - Manatee Video

 Visit our YouTube page to see underwater footage of manatees and some of our favorite YouTube manatee videos as well as Save the Manatee Club's public service announcements.